clr4takeoff/Vocabquiz-For-PCE/README.md

 # 📘 VocabQuiz for PCE

 A simple tool to extract and study vocabulary from PDF files.
-Originally built to prepare for my **PCE (Professional Communication in English)** final exam, but easily reusable for any English learning purpose.
+Originally built to prepare for my **PCE (Presenting and Communicating in English)** final exam, but easily reusable for any English learning purpose.

 <br>